-9 Parenting Tips When Your Teenager is Going for Class Parties
+9 Parenting Precautions When Your Teenager is Going for Class Parties

-As parents we know that every stage of parenting has its own challenges, but the most difficult stage perhaps is when your child is entering his teens.
+As a parent, we know that every stage of parenting has its own challenges, but the most difficult stage perhaps is when your child is entering his teens.
 This is the age, where your child is, well not a child anymore, but not an adult either.
-He is confused as he/she is experiencing a lot of changes--peer pressure, performance pressure, own bodily changes etc—and all these sometimes affect the child’s confidence so much so that they are wary of asking your help for the fear of being judged.
+He is confused as he/she is experiencing a lot of changes--peer pressure, performance pressure, own bodily changes, etc—and all these sometimes affect the child’s confidence so much so that they are wary of asking your help for the fear of being judged.
 And more so when it is about a party or a get-together where the teen knows that he probably will be snubbed by you.
-But as a parent it is also your responsibility to ensure your child’s safety.
+But as a parent, it is also your responsibility to ensure your child’s safety.
 [Read - 7 Tips to Keep Your Child Safe Online]

 Take Precautions for Teenager Class Parties?